 Ian Robert on why loves singing and his journey so far…..

-Music was always around our house, my mum was a singer, we always had the radio on or records playing, my family are Scots/Irish so when we first moved here we’d have uncle’s, auntie’s, cousins and my parents friends and their kids who would all come to our house and the grown Up’s would sing, they took turns singing, they never watched the television and of course there was no internet in those days, then they’d encourage us kids to join and we’d all take our turn singing too, we all “our own song” that we used to sing all the time, it was an amazing upbringing, so it just felt natural to pick a guitar up when I was 14 years old, we couldn’t afford lessons so I would sit by our radio with my guitar and try to pick out the chords of songs whilst they were playing, I got pretty good at it, and soon I was writing my own songs...
+Music was always around our house, my mum was a singer, we always had the radio on or records playing, my family are Scots/Irish so when we first moved here we’d have uncle’s, auntie’s, cousins and my parents friends and their kids who would all come to our house and the Grown Up’s would sing, they took turns singing, they never watched the television and of course, there was no internet in those days, then they’d encourage us, kids, to join and we’d all take our turn singing too, we call “our own song” that we used to sing all the time, it was an amazing upbringing, so it just felt natural to pick a guitar up when I was 14 years old, we couldn’t afford lessons so I would sit by our radio with my guitar and try to pick out the chords of songs whilst they were playing, I got pretty good at it, and soon I was writing my own songs...